Quickstart

 Configuration

-The following options are required at a minimum in order to
+The following options are required:

 NAME | VALUE | Details |